draft-ietf-httpbis-connect-tcp-08.txt | draft-ietf-httpbis-connect-tcp-latest.txt | |||

 the value "connect-tcp". | the value "connect-tcp". | |||

-o The response SHOULD include a "Capsule-Protocol: ?1" header. | ||||
+o The response SHOULD include a "Capsule-Protocol: ?1" header. | o The response SHOULD include a "Capsule-Protocol: ?1" header (as | |||

 If the request is malformed or impermissible, the proxy MUST return a | If the request is malformed or impermissible, the proxy MUST return a | |||